PierreBarrat/TreeKnit.jl/docs/src/resolving.md

 t2
 ```

-`resolve!` returns an array of `TreeTools.SplitList` objects containing the new splits introduced in each of the two trees:
+`resolve!` returns an array of `SplitList` objects (of the `TreeTools` package) containing the new splits introduced in each of the two trees:
 ```@repl 2
 isempty(new_splits[1])
 new_splits[2]